Course Listing

 - Durham GTA

-Explores the nature and role of bureaucracies and other organizations in the contemporary world, including classical, managerial, and recent sociological perspectives.
+Explores the nature and role of workplace organizations in the contemporary world, including classical, managerial, and recent sociological perspectives with a critical focus on contemporary policies of equity, diversity, and inclusion.
 Case studies focus on formal organizations in the public and private sectors.
-Prerequisite: 5.0 university credits including at least 1.0 credit in SOCI or ADMN at the 2000 level.
+Prerequisite: 5.0 university credits including at least 1.5 ADMN credits at the 2000 level or 1.5 SOCI credits at the 2000 level including SOCI-ADMN 2340H (or 3340H).

 Cross-listed: ADMN-3320H